docmd-io/docs/docs/content/syntax/code.md

 ---
 title: "Code Blocks"
-description: "How to display code with syntax highlighting, line numbers, and copy buttons."
+description: "Document your code with automatic syntax highlighting, line numbers, and copy buttons."
 ---

 `docmd` includes `highlight.js` for automatic syntax highlighting.

 ## Fenced Code Blocks

-Wrap your code in triple backticks (` ``` `) and specify the language.
+Wrap your code in triple backticks and specify the language for the best results.

 ````markdown
 ```javascript